Trump hires ex-Christie aide fired amid Bridgegate scandal

 He previously served as national director to John McCain's 2008 presidential campaign and was New Hampshire political director to President George W. Bush's 2004 reelection effort.

 The Trump campaign did not immediately respond to CNN request for comment.
+But Christie, speaking to reporters in Tom's River, New Jersey, Friday afternoon, said he didn't consult with Trump about Stepien's hiring.

+"I wish Bill the best of luck and I wish the campaign the best of luck," said Christie, who added: "Mr. Trump's campaign has confidence in him.
+They hired him."

+News of Stepien's hiring comes one day after top Republican National Committee aides sat down with senior Trump staff in New York to discuss strategy, staff and resources in battleground states, sources familiar with the meeting told CNN.